alinapauly304/Dynamic_Dashboard-/README.md

 - `400 Bad Request`: User is not associated with any organization
 - `401 Unauthorized`: Invalid or missing JWT token
 - `500 Internal Server Error`: Database error

-**Notes:**
-- Returns only projects where the user is explicitly added as a team member
-- Projects are sorted by creation date (newest first)
-- Includes additional security check to ensure projects belong to user's organization
-- Status calculation follows the same rules as organization projects

 ---